DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-20-improving-how-providers-add-schools.md

 ---
 title: Improving how providers add schools
-description: We added a way for providers to find schools to add to their account using Get information about schools data
+description: We added a way for providers to find schools to add to their account using Get Information about Schools (GIAS) data
 date: 2023-02-20
 tags:
   - locations